MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-sensor-settings.md

 1. Check that the service named **Azure Advanced Threat Protection sensor** is running.
 After you save the Defender for Identity sensor settings, it might take a few seconds for the service to start.

-1. If the service doesn't start, review the "Microsoft.Tri.sensor-Errors.log" file located in the following default folder, "%programfiles%\Azure Advanced Threat Protection sensor\Version X\Logs".
+1. If the service doesn't start, review the **Microsoft.Tri.sensor-Errors.log" file located in the following default folder, "%programfiles%\Azure Advanced Threat Protection sensor\Version X\Logs".

    >[!NOTE]
    > The version of Defender for Identity updates frequently, to check the latest version, in the Defender for Identity portal, go to **Configuration** and then **About**.